 Enforce a custom organization policy

-You can enforce a boolean constraint by creating an organization policy that references it, and applying that organization policy to a Google Cloud resource.Console
+You can enforce a boolean constraint by creating an organization policy that references it, and then applying that organization policy to a Google Cloud resource.Console

 - In the Google Cloud console, go to the Organization policies page.